My Account

 Do I Still Need a Budget in Retirement?

-When it’s time to stop working—or if you already have—don’t retire an important piece of your financial plan: Your budget.
+When it’s time to stop working—or if you already have—don’t retire an important piece of your financial plan: your budget.
 A plan for spending and saving may be even more critical when you no longer receive a steady paycheck.
 A good budget will help cover you in each phase of retirement.
 The crux of it is to help make your money last.

 The Budget Burden

-Why a Retirement Budget is a Must
+Why a Retirement Budget Is a Must

-of 2020 retirees are at risk of running out of money.**
+50% of 2023 retirees are at risk of running out of money.³

-Even if you are confident in how much money you have saved for retirement, you still need a budget.
-Budgeting will help you understand the boundaries of your income and expenses.
+Even if you are confident in how much money you have saved for expenses in retirement, you still need a budget.

 Will Your Spending Habits Change in Retirement?